ChaitanyaSaik/Real-Time-Stroke-Risk-Prediction-System-Using-ML-Streamlit/README.md

-# 🫀 Heart Stroke Prediction App
+#  Real-Time Stroke Risk Prediction System Using ML & Streamlit

 A web application built using **Streamlit** and **Machine Learning** to predict the likelihood of a stroke based on health-related input features.
 This app also provides detailed insights into the dataset, preprocessing steps, exploratory data analysis (EDA), model training, evaluation metrics, and prediction results.